asciidoc-py/asciidoc-py2/dblatex/dblatex-readme.txt

 Limitations
 -----------
-- Callouts are limited to images and program listings and therefore aren't useful in AsciiDoc documents.
+- As of 'dblatex' version 0.2.8 callouts are limited to images and program listings and therefore aren't useful in AsciiDoc documents.